 Ortigo, K. M. (2007).
 “I’m a stranger here myself:” Forced individuation in Alien Resurrection.
 Journal of Religion and Popular Culture, 17, para.
 1-67.

 Invited Book Chapters

-Ortigo, K. M., & Weiss, B. (in press).
+Ortigo, K. M., & Weiss, B. (2016).
 Silence harms: Professional training issues in the clinical assessment of sexuality and gender.
-Invited book chapter in V. Brabender & J. Mihura (Eds.), Handbook of gender, sex, & psychological assessment.
+Invited book chapter in V. Brabender & J. Mihura (Eds.), Handbook of gender, sex, & psychological assessment (pp. 605-626).
 New York, NY: Routledge.

 Ortigo, K. M., Westen, D., & Bradley, B. (2010).
 An empirically based prototype diagnostic system for the DSM-V and ICD-11.
 In T. Millon, R. F. Krueger, & E. Simonsen (Eds.), Contemporary directions in psychopathology: Scientific foundations of the DSM-V and ICD-11 (pp. 374-390).
 New York, NY: The Guilford Press.

 Westen, D., Gabbard, G., & Ortigo, K. M. (2008).
 Psychoanalytic approaches to personality.
 In O. P. John, R. W. Robins, & L. A. Pervin, Handbook of personality: Theory and research (3rd Edition) (pp. 61-113).
 New York, NY: The Guilford Press.

 Ortigo, K. M., & Blagov, P. (2017).
 Avoidant Personality Disorder and gender.
 In K. L. Nadal (Ed.), The SAGE encyclopedia of psychology and gender (pp. 117-120).
 Thousand Oaks, CA: SAGE.